SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 This Disadvantage is linked to a particular Advantage or set of skills.
-Whenever the character uses it, there is some a chance for a
+Whenever the character uses it, there is some a chance for a negative modiﬁer or roleplaying disadvantage.

-Character Options

-negative modiﬁer or roleplaying disadvantage.
 Here are some examples for certain Advantages:

-Contacts: The Contact helps the character, but he is either “annoying” about it or a “hard bargainer.”
+* Contacts: The Contact helps the character, but he is either “annoying” about it or a “hard bargainer.”
 Where a normal Contact would assist the character for an almost negligible fee, the Flawed Contact will haggle and nag until “rewarded.”
 Some reason should exist why the character would want to keep the contact happy.

-Cultures: When the character gets hints or knowledge about a culture, he knows everything except some sort of critical piece of information.
+* Cultures: When the character gets hints or knowledge about a culture, he knows everything except some sort of critical piece of information.
 Or, if the character has the “sweeping knowledge” of lots of cultures, his interpretations sometimes are almost totally wrong (gamemaster option).
 In order to make this Flaw work, the character should not ﬁnd out about the error until it would be “interesting.”

-Equipment: In most cases, some sort of minor mechanical imperfection exists in the equipment that no normal means can ﬁx.
+* Equipment: In most cases, some sort of minor mechanical imperfection exists in the equipment that no normal means can ﬁx.
 For equipment that requires a skill total, gamemasters could either add 3 to the diﬃculty of all actions using it, or, on a Critical Failure, the equipment won’t work or malfunctions.
 For equipment that wouldn’t normally require a skill total, occasional side effects could happen or maybe it requires a periodic Moderate skill check of some kind to keep operating.

-Skills: If the character fails at the skill check with one of a set of three related skills, she can’t reroll Critical Successes either until the end of the scene or until she succeeds at the skill check.
+* Skills: If the character fails at the skill check with one of a set of three related skills, she can’t reroll Critical Successes either until the end of the scene or until she succeeds at the skill check.

-Wealth or Funds: The character cannot access his wealth easily.
+* Wealth or Funds: The character cannot access his wealth easily.
 Either it is tied up in red tape most of the time (especially if the character has most of the money invested), or he has to go somewhere to get it (such as having a fortune back on a distant planet), or someone else (reasonably friendly) has control over it and doesn’t always release it easily.

-Restrictions/Notes: In general, at
-Rank 1, a ﬂaw should not debilitate a character or take away his Advantage on a regular basis — but it should make it a little less of a sure thing.
+Restrictions/Notes: In general, at Rank 1, a ﬂaw should not debilitate a character or take away his Advantage on a regular basis -- but it should make it a little less of a sure thing.

-Advantage Flaw (R2)
+**Advantage Flaw (R2)**

-This Disadvantage works in exactly the same manner as Advantage Flaw
-(R1), above, but with more serious results.
+This Disadvantage works in exactly the same manner as Advantage Flaw (R1), above, but with more serious results.
 If the Flaw came into play occasionally (like every time the character visited a desert), it now comes into play much more frequently (like when he is in any dry environment).
-If the Flaw made things a little more diﬃcult, then the Flaw makes things a lot more diﬃcult
-(the diﬃculty modiﬁer doubles from the
-Rank 1 version).
+If the Flaw made things a little more diﬃcult, then the Flaw makes things a lot more diﬃcult (the diﬃculty modiﬁer doubles from the Rank 1 version).
-Restrictions/Notes: Having circumstances that effectively take away the complete beneﬁt of the Advantage

-is certainly within the bounds of Advantage Flaw (R2), and those circumstances can occur reasonably often (no more than during one quarter of a normal adventure, however).
+Restrictions/Notes: Having circumstances that effectively take away the complete beneﬁt of the Advantage is certainly within the bounds of Advantage Flaw (R2), and those circumstances can occur reasonably often (no more than during one quarter of a normal adventure, however).
 They will force the player to roleplay and to think about ways to get around the Flaw or to try other options, rather than just relying on a particular Advantage, Special Ability, or skill set.

-Example: If a character has a set of skills with the Flaw that they only work at night — a Rank 2 Flaw if only about a quarter of the character’s normal adventuring occurs during the daytime — that would force the character to rely on other abilities and his wits during the daytime.
+Example: *If a character has a set of skills with the Flaw that they only work at night -- a Rank 2 Flaw if only about a quarter of the character’s normal adventuring occurs during the daytime -- that would force the character to rely on other abilities and his wits during the daytime.
-The rules for Advantage Flaw (R2) are otherwise the same as Rank 1.
+The rules for Advantage Flaw (R2) are otherwise the same as Rank 1.*

-Advantage Flaw (R3)
+**Advantage Flaw (R3)**

 This rank takes on some of the characteristics of an Achilles’ Heel (R3), but more in direct relationship to an Advantage, an attribute, or a large set of skills.
 The rules for the ﬂaw are the same as for